emmabostian/fem-design-systems/docs/developing-styled-components.md

 If they update this library to use the newest version of React, this is the solution I would opt for!

-Thus...
-I've opted for option 3 for this workshop.

 If there's a future version of this workshop, I would love to include the setup of a monorepo, but I simply didn't have time!

-3. Use `create-react-app` to build and test our components.
+### Use `create-react-app` to build and test our components.

 I recognize that this option is not ideal, and learning how to publish our component library today would be extremely valuable but due to the time constraint and my lack of knowledge in this area, as well as each company having individualized build and deployment processes, I opted to keep this part out of the workshop.

+This will allow us to focus on the content and not on the process.

 ## Editor Settings